yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/css-intermediate/index.md

 <div class="try-it">
   <h2>Try It: Padding</h2>
-  <p>Fork <a href="https://codepen.io/turing-kwk/pen/qBEPOea">this CodePen</a>.
+  <p>Remix <a target="blank" href="https://glitch.com/edit/#!/try-it-padding">this Glitch project</a>.
 Read through the HTML and CSS provided to make sure you understand what you're starting with.</p>
   <p>Work to re-create the image below using the HTML and CSS provided as a starter kit.
 The colors used were <code class="try-it-code">deeppink</code>, <code class="try-it-code">darkviolet</code>, and <code class="try-it-code">deepskyblue</code>.</p>
   <img src="./assets/padding-try-it.png"/>
 </div>